cengizhunter/Change-Detection/README.md

 ## Libraries that are used in jupyter notebook on python 3.8.5

+Using a conda enviroment with jupyternotebook for this code could helpful.

 - rasterio 1.1.8
 - numpy 1.19.4
 - matplotlib 3.3.3